Stellarium/stellarium/BUILDING.md

 $ cp -r Stellarium.app Stellarium
 $ hdiutil create -format UDZO -srcfolder Stellarium Stellarium.dmg
 ```

 ### Windows specifics

 To create a Windows installer you need to have installed [Inno Setup](http://www.jrsoftware.org/).

-If you have followed the all above procedures the current build will generate the necessary `stellarium.iss` file in `C:\Devel\stellarium\builds\msvc`.
+If you have followed all the above procedures the current build will generate the necessary `stellarium.iss` file in `C:\Devel\stellarium\builds\msvc`.

 Double click on it, then from the menu bar "build-compile".
 It will build the stellarium installer package and place it in a folder of the stellarium source tree root folder `installers`.
-So you can find in `C:\Devel\stellarium\stellarium\installers`
+So you can find it in `C:\Devel\stellarium\stellarium\installers`

 Or you can use cmake command for create an installer:
 ```